Multi-Agent Clarity-Aware Dynamic Coverage with Gaussian Processes: Introduction

-This paper has three main contributions: (A) We use clarity~\cite{agrawal2023sensor} (discussed below) to quantify the rate of information collection at a position $p$ due to measurements made by a robot at a different position $x_r$.
-This quantifies the value of the robot being at a certain state $x_r$.
-(B) We use this relation to propose two coverage controllers that can be used for information gathering.
-(C) Being feedback controllers, we show how they can scale to the multi-agent setting.
-We also demonstrate the algorithms using a realistic simulation, where a team of aerial robots must explore a region of Austria, and estimate the wind speed over the domain of interest.
+Here, we use the connection between \acp{GP} and \acp{SDE}~\cite{sarkka2012infinite, kuper2022numerical, carron2016machine} to analyze the information-gathering capabilities of the robots: given the robot's take measurements at their respective locations, how much does the uncertainty in our estimate of state of the environment reduce?
+We answer this by quantifying a robot's sensing function and the environment's information decay function.
+For a point $p$ in the domain, the sensing function defines the rate of increase of clarity at $p$ due to measurements from a robot at position $r$.
+The decay function quantifies the rate of decrease of clarity due to the time-varying nature of $f(t, p)$.
+We use these functions to design coverage controllers that respect the rate of change of clarity when designing trajectories.

-In our previous work, we demonstrated a connection between coverage controllers and information assimilation based on the Kalman Filter~\cite{agrawal2023sensor}.
-There, an information metric called \emph{clarity} was introduced to quantify the quality of the information possessed about a stochastic variable.
-In particular, if the value of the stochastic variable was known exactly, (i.e., its differential entropy approached $-\infty$), the clarity of the random variable is 1.
-Similarly, if no information was possessed about this variable, the clarity is 0.
-In this paper, we use the properties of clarity and in particular the clarity dynamics of an environment to address contribution (A).
+This paper has three main contributions: (A)~We use clarity~\cite{agrawal2023sensor} to quantify the rate of change of uncertainty at a position~$p$ due to measurements made by a robot at a (possibly different) position~$r$.
+Integrated over the mission domain, this quantifies the value of the robot being at position $r$.
+(B)~We use this relation to propose two coverage controllers.
+(C)~Being feedback controllers, we show how they scale naturally to the multi-agent setting.
+Finally, we demonstrate the algorithms using a realistic simulation, where a team of aerial robots explore a region of Austria, and estimate the wind speed over this region.

-The paper is structured as follows.
-First, we present various preliminaries, and explain the problem statement addressed by this paper.
-Next, we discuss the information assimilation model in detail, identifying a key function that is used by the coverage controllers.
-Then we propose the two coverage controllers, and derive the feedback controllers.
-Finally, we present realistic simulations of information collection in Austria.
+The two coverage algorithms proposed bear resemblance to the controllers in~\cite{bentz2020dynamic} and~\cite{naveed2024eclares}.
+The first, referred to as the \emph{direct controller}, directly chooses a control input to maximize the clarity of the state of the environment.
+The second, referred to as the \emph{indirect controller}, computes a \ac{TSD} based on the time required to increase the clarity to a given target value.